-(eh) For exposures securitised by the bank and subject to defined under the securitisation framework: 229 amount of impaired/past due assets securitised broken down by exposure type; 228 and losses recognised by the bank during the current period broken down by exposure type.
-228, 230 broken down by exposure type. (fi) Aggregate amount of: on-balance sheet securitisation exposures retained or purchased 231227 broken down by exposure type; 228 and off-balance sheet securitisation exposures231 broken down by exposure type.228 (i) Aggregate amount of assets awaiting securitisation broken down by exposure type 228 . (gk) Aggregate amount of securitisation exposures retained or purchased and the associated IRB-capital charges, for these exposures broken down between securitisation and re-securitisation exposures and further broken down into a meaningful number of risk weight bands for each regulatory capital approach (e.g. SA, RBA, IAA and SFA) used.
-Exposures that have been deducted entirely from Tier 1 capital, credit enhancing I/Os deducted from Total Capital, and other exposures deducted from total capital should be disclosed separately by exposure type 228 of underlying asset. (h) For securitisations subject to the early amortisation treatment, the following items by underlying asset exposure type 228 for securitised facilities: the aggregate drawn exposures attributed to the seller's and investors' interests; the aggregate IRB capital charges incurred by the bank against its retained (i.e. the seller's) shares of the drawn balances and undrawn lines; and the aggregate IRB capital charges incurred by the bank against the investor's shares of drawn balances and undrawn lines. (m) Aggregate amount of re-securitisation exposures retained or purchased 231 broken down according to: • the exposure before and after hedging/insurance; and the exposure to financial guarantors broken down according to guarantor credit worthiness categories or guarantor name. (i) Banks using the standardised approach are also subject to disclosures (g) and (h), but should use the capital charges for the standardised approach. (jn) Summary of current year's securitisation activity, including the amount of exposures securitised (by exposure type 228), and recognised gain or loss on sale by asset type.
+(h) For exposures securitised 229 by the bank and defined under the securitisation framework: 230 amount of impaired/past due assets securitised broken down by exposure type228; and losses recognised by the bank during the current period broken down by exposure type.
+228, 231 (i) The total amount of outstanding exposures intended to be securitised broken down by exposure type. ^{228,230} (j) Summary of current period's securitisation activity, including the total amount of exposures securitised 229 (by exposure type 228), and recognised gain or loss on sale by exposure type. ^{228,230} (k) Aggregate amount of: on-balance sheet securitisation exposures232 retained or purchased broken down by exposure type228; and off-balance sheet securitisation exposures 232 broken down by exposure type.
+228 (1) Aggregate amount of securitisation exposures232 retained or purchased and the associated capital charges, broken down between securitisation and re- securitisation exposures and further broken down into a meaningful number of risk weight bands for each regulatory capital approach (e.g. SA, RBA, IAA and SFA) used.
+Exposures that have been deducted entirely from Tier 1 capital, credit enhancing I/Os deducted from total capital, and other exposures deducted from total capital should be disclosed separately by exposure type.
+228 (m) For securitisations subject to the early amortisation treatment, the following items by exposure type 228 for securitised facilities: the aggregate drawn exposures attributed to the seller's and investors' interests; the aggregate capital charges incurred by the bank against its retained (i.e. the seller's) shares of the drawn balances and undrawn lines; and the aggregate capital charges incurred by the bank against the investor's shares of drawn balances and undrawn lines. (n) Aggregate amount of re-securitisation exposures 232 retained or purchased broken down according to: exposures to which credit risk mitigation is applied and those not applied; and exposures to guarantors broken down according to guarantor credit worthiness categories or guarantor name.
+Quantitative disclosures: (0) The total amount of outstanding exposures securitised 229 by the bank and defined under the securitisation framework (broken down into traditional/synthetic) by exposure type, ^{228, 230} separately for securitisations of third-party exposures for Trading book which the bank acts only as sponsor.
+225 5 (p) The total amount of outstanding exposures intended to be securitised broken down by exposure type. ^{228,230} (q) Summary of current period's securitisation activity, including the total amount of exposures securitised 229 (by exposure type 228), and recognised gain or loss on sale by exposure type. ^{228,230}

-For example, charge-offs/allowances (if the assets remain on the bank's balance sheet) or write-downs of I/O strips and other retained residual interests, as well as recognition of liabilities for probable future financial support required of the bank with respect to securitised assets.
+231 For example, charge-offs/allowances (if the assets remain on the bank's balance sheet) or write-downs of I/O strips and other retained residual interests, as well as recognition of liabilities for probable future financial support required of the bank with respect to securitised assets.